 - Don't ask for x-rays that your doctor doesn't recommend.
 When you do need x-rays, ask about a protective screen for the parts of your body that aren't being imaged.

 - Protect yourself from viruses that are linked to cancer.
 These include human papillomavirus (HPV), which is passed on during sex and can lead to cervical cancer, and hepatitis B, which can spread during sex, from needles used for tattoos, body piercing, medical purposes or drug use, or through shared toothbrushes or razors.
-The ACS recommends routine HPV vaccination for boys and girls—as well as vaccination for young men and women who have not completed the series—and the hepatitis B vaccine for all children as well as high-risk adults.
+The ACS recommends routine HPV vaccination for boys and girls—as well as vaccination for young men and women who have not completed the series—and the hepatitis B vaccine for all children as well as adults under 60.
 Your doctor can help you determine which vaccines are appropriate for you.

 The information found in the Health Library is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice nor does it represent the views or position of WHMC.
 Readers should always consult with their healthcare provider for diagnosis and treatment, including for specific medical needs.